-To assess this relatively subjective category, we commuted on foot, bike, ferry, bus, and car, noting any issues that developed over the short- and long-term.
+To assess this relatively subjective category, we commuted on foot, bike, ferry, bus, and car, noting any issues that developed over the short and long term.
 We tried to spend as much time in as many different scenarios as possible to get a full picture of the limits, strengths, and weaknesses of each model.
-Padding, adaptability, ergonomics, and versatility are all factors that play into this metric and further discussed.
+Padding, adaptability, ergonomics, and versatility are all factors we considered when evaluating each bag's performance in this metric.

 Packing & Organization

 We established a typical "test load" for this metric, which we tried out with each bag.
 As we packed and unpacked, we recorded how much of the load each model could carry, and if the bag was still comfortable when it was overstuffed and heavy.
 We also paid attention to pockets and zippers.
 With some bags, it's easy and natural to find a place for everything, no matter how big, small, or oddly shaped.
 With others, even those with a lot of pockets or features, things feel awkward and unintuitive.
 Packing and unpacking a bag multiple times a day reveals very quickly if it's a good fit for your lifestyle.